 Conclusion

 PowerShell is a proprietary Microsoft application that helps us to better manage their products using a fully integrated shell.
-This means that professionals using Linux as their main system are not limited to do their work with Windows servers.
+This means that professionals using Linux as their main system are not limited to doing their work with Windows servers.